 The Difference Between Chicken Stock and Chicken Broth

 Many cooks and chefs use the words "stock" and "broth" interchangeably.
-I have done a lot of research on the subject to clear up this issue, both for myself and for my readers.
-My conclusion: there is no real way to clear up this debate.
+I have done a lot of research on the subject to clarify this issue, both for myself and my readers.

 Unsurprisingly, it seems that most chefs and sources fall into one of two camps: the one that uses the words interchangeably and the camp for which there is a distinct difference between broth and stock.

 So What Is Broth and What Is Stock?

-For the sake of clarity, I think that home cooks should understand the distinction, when one is made.
+For clarity, home cooks should understand the distinction when one is made.
 Broth is made when vegetables and/or meats are simmered gently in water to extract all the flavors.